 - Discover something new to add to your canning cookbook library.

-- Read about canning techniques including how to use one-piece lids, how to can in hex jars, and how to help prevent jar breakage and other canning tips here, and here.
+- Read about canning techniques including how to use one-piece lids, how to can in hex jars, and how to help prevent jar breakage and other canning tips here.

 - Hone your skills by taking a class.
-Here’s some links to a few different preserving classes to get you started.
-Food in Jars, Preserving Now, Sunshine Canning, Piedmont Park, Phickle, Greensgrow Farms, Well Preserved, Manning Canning, Living Homegrown, and your local extension office.
-If you know of a class in your area, share it in the comments section, as we are compiling a post dedicated to canning class resources.
+We’ve a list of some classes here, or check out these links – Food in Jars, Preserving Now, Sunshine Canning, Phickle, Greensgrow Farms, Manning Canning, Living Homegrown, and your local extension office.

 Hopefully, these tips will get you ready for preserving.
 Every year we set some preservation goals, maybe it’s to work with a fruit we haven’t jammed before, or maybe it’s to do more fermenting.
 One goal we always have is to encourage someone who hasn’t preserved before that – Yes.
 You.
 Can!
 We were all new to preserving at some point, and we want to know – who taught you how to can?
 Tell us something about your preservation story in the comments, and we might feature your story here on our blog!